with a digital camera combined

 digiscoping shots.

-or the digiscopingbirds group
+digiscopingbirds group

 at yahoo.groups.com !